nmmarquez/2016_Spatio-temporal_models/mort_project/final_paper.md

 the mark medical and technological innovations that effect mortality however we will simply use time in this exercise as a proxy for their effect on mortality.
 That is to say that we expect that as time passes mortality will decrease as innovations happen.
+The first two components will constitute what we will consider the deterministic skeleton.
+This is how we perceive that mortality is structured and how we believe it progresses over time independent of any observations.
+Observations that we do see will be centered off of this deterministic skeleton with some error.

 The last component is the structured random error component which captures relatedness across three dimensions of error, age, space and time.
-The structure is as follows.
+In this way we acknowledge that the deterministic skeleton captures the baseline estimate and that our errors are not independent but rather are correlated across the dimensions that we have stated above.
+In order to capture the relatedness of these errors we use the following specification

 $$
-\phi \sim \mathcal{N}(0, Q^{-1})
+\phi_{l,a,t} \sim \mathcal{N}(0, Q^{-1})
 $$

-$Q$ acts as the precision matrix for this model which is composed of three independent portions.
+$phi$ can either be thought of as a vector of random variables which follow the distribution as shown above or a 3-dimensional array for the dimensions location, age, and time which we show above for convenience of notation.

+$Q$ acts as the precision matrix, which is the inverse of the variance- covariance matrix.
+This matrix is a square matrix of length equal to the product of the numbers of locations, ages, and times and is composed of three structured precision matrices for the dimensions of location, age, and time.
+These precision matrices can be combined for joint precision by using the Kronecker product as shown below.

 $$
 Q = Q_{loc} \otimes Q_{age} \otimes Q_{time}